-Tony Pierce is in his eighth season as head women's soccer coach at Wisconsin Lutheran College.
+Tony Pierce is in his ninth season as head women's soccer coach at Wisconsin Lutheran College.
 Pierce previously coached the Warriors in 1996 and 1997 before resuming his role as head coach in 2012.

-Pierce, who was inducted into the Wisconsin Soccer Hall of Fame last spring, guided the Warriors to an 8-8-3 overall record, including a 5-6-1 mark in the NACC in his return to WLC in 2012.
+Pierce, who was inducted into the Wisconsin Soccer Hall of Fame in the spring of 2017, guided the Warriors to an 8-8-3 overall record, including a 5-6-1 mark in the NACC in his return to WLC in 2012.
 Following a slow start, the Warriors finished strong by going 7-3-2 over their final 12 games.
 The eight wins were the most for Wisconsin Lutheran since 2002, while the five conference victories were the highest total since 2001.

 Pierce has a wealth of collegiate coaching experience at both the NCAA Division I and III levels.
 He served as head men's and women's soccer coach for two seasons (2010-2011) at fellow NACC member Lakeland University before returning to WLC.
 Prior to coaching at Lakeland, Pierce spent six seasons (2004-2009) as an assistant men's soccer coach at the University of Wisconsin-Green Bay.
 Pierce has also held head coaching positions at Milwaukee School of Engineering, Concordia University Chicago, and Midland College (Texas), and served as an assistant at the University of Wisconsin-Milwaukee.